- A review of recently acquired detailed geophysical data has highlighted compelling new Gold targets in under explored locations

 MacKenzie and Craw (2016) identified the potential for Macraes style shear zone hosted gold deposits to occur in the southern part of the Otago Schist belt within the Lower Greenschist Facies zone, inside the Permit area.
 These southern shear zone gold exploration targets have been identified as being a ‘mirror image’ of the geology present in the northern margin of the Otago Schist belt (approximately 60km to the northeast) containing the Hyde Macraes Shear Zone (“HMSZ”) which hosts the Macraes gold mine (>10 Moz).

-Gold mineralisation such as that found along the HSMZ on the northeastern side of the Otago Schist belt may therefore also be present on the southwestern side of the Otago Schist belt within the Permit as illustrated in the schematic cross section below.
+Gold mineralisation such as that found along the HSMZ on the northeastern side of the Otago Schist belt may therefore also be present on the southwestern side of the Otago Schist belt within the Permit.

 Comparison with Macraes Gold Deposit